Khanna, Sanders to call for action aimed at easing burden of medical debt

 Their goal is to pressure the Biden administration to explore what’s possible through executive action.
 They also plan to target the Department of Health and Human Services and the Centers for Medicare & Medicaid Services for their support to, as Geevarghese puts it, “get beyond the band-aid” of debt forgiveness and to tackle the broader problem.

-“Medical debt is the number one reason for personal bankruptcies in the United States, ” said Geevarghese.
+“Medical debt is the number one reason for personal bankruptcies in the United States,” Geevarghese said.
 “We can stop that and the president has the power.”